Bjoring Center Events

 Kylie M. Smith, PhD

-Kylie M. Smith is an associate professor of history and director of the Center for Healthcare History and Policy at Emory University.
+Kylie M. Smith, PhD, is the recipient of the 2026 Agnes Dillion Randolph Award from the Bjoring Center for her outstanding scholarship on the history of psychiatry, nursing, and health equity.
+She is an adjunct associate professor at Emory University’s Nell Hodgson Woodruff School of Nursing and an adjunct research fellow with the University of Southern Queensland.
 Her latest book is Jim Crow in the Asylum: Psychiatry and Civil Rights in the American South (UNC Press, 2026).
-She is also the author of Talking Therapy: Knowledge and Power in American Psychiatric Nursing After WWII (Rutgers University Press, 2020).
+She is also the author of the award-winning Talking Therapy: Knowledge and Power in American Psychiatric Nursing After WWII (Rutgers University Press, 2020).

 ♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦♦